Materials & Components

 Officially, "Jedi don't wear uniforms."
 Traditionally, a Jedi wears a garment of robes.
 Generally, the colors consist of a mixture of whites, browns, or earth tones which signify the Jedi Order's connection to the living Force and nature.

-While Jediism does not forbid the use of any particular fabrics, Talmudic religions do forbid the blending or interweaving of [unlike] fabrics (ie. plant-based (cotton, linen, etc), and animal-based (leather, sik, wool, etc)).
-While the reason is never made clear, a Jedi may find benefit in contemplating and considering both the practical and allegorical purpose of such laws, and determining for yourself why you might choose one fabric or blend over another.
+We simply affirm that a Jedi may benefit in contemplating and considering both the practical and allegorical purpose of such laws, and determining for yourself why you might choose one fabric or blend over another.

 Cotton